Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning: Fixed-Mean Gaussian Processes

-In standard sparse GPs, tuning hyper-parameters involves balancing the fit of the mean to the training data versus reducing the model's predictive variance.
+In standard sparse GPs, tuning hyperparameters involves balancing the fit of the mean to the training data versus reducing the model's predictive variance.
 However, FMGPs fix the predictive mean, which eliminates this trade-off.
-Thus, the kernel hyper-parameters \(\Omega\) only adjust the predictive variance without affecting the mean.
-Consequently, optimizing $\Omega$ by maximizing the VI ELBO in (\ref{eq:opt_kl2}) can lead to undesirable solutions where the predictive variance is set to zero.
-To address this, we introduce a regularization technique using an extra variational Gaussian measure.
-More precisely, we consider an extra auxiliary Gaussian measure \(q^\star \in \mathcal{Q}\) that shares \(q\)'s parameters (\(\bm{A}\), \(\mathbf{Z}_\beta\) and the kernel hyper-parameters) but also incorporates \(\bm{a} \in \mathbb{R}^{M_\beta}\) and \(\mathbf{Z} = \mathbf{Z}_\beta\) as additional parameters for its predictive mean.
-This leads us to the loss function:
+Thus, the kernel hyperparameters \(\Omega\) only adjust the predictive variance without affecting the mean.
+Consequently, optimizing $\Omega$ by maximizing the VI ELBO in Equation~\eqref{eq:opt_kl2} can lead to undesirable solutions where the predictive variance is set to zero.